Healthy Sugar Cookies

 Nutrition information is automatically calculated, so should only be used as an approximation.

-So glad these cookies were a hit with your family, Yaffa.
-Thanks for making them and for coming back to leave a review.
+Thanks for sharing, Vera.
+I’ll have to test this one again myself to see if the dough turns out sticky.
+I’m glad the cookies were a hit overall.
+Thanks for making my recipe and for coming back to leave a review.
 I so appreciate it!